getcarina/getcarina.com/_getting-started/2016-11-04-kubernetes-zero-to-hero.md

   the volume in the pod, and also specifies the path in the container where it should be mounted to. -->

-Now you are ready to create it:
+Now you can create the `Deployment` resource:

 ```bash
 $ kubectl create -f mysql_deployment.yaml
 deployment "mysql" created
 ```

-To verify that the resources have been created, run:
+To verify that the resources were created, run the following commands:

 ```bash
 $ kubectl get deployments